jeremyhahn/cwebsocket/README.md

 The goal of cwebsocket is to provide a simple, configurable, high performance websocket solution that works especially well on embedded Linux systems.

 cwebsocket is currently in an ALPHA state.
 You may encounter bugs.
+Please report them so they can be fixed!

 Successful tests have been conducted on the following architectures:

 1. [x86](http://en.wikipedia.org/wiki/X86)
 2. [x86_64](http://en.wikipedia.org/wiki/X86-64)